-Opinion | The yearly conservative confab shows the peril of Trumpism
+Opinion | This yearly conservative confab shows the peril of Trumpism

 Which is why there will be no fewer than seven panels rehashing the lie that the 2020 election was stolen.

 CPAC always offers a good read on the state of the GOP, especially at times of transition.
-That’s not because it presents a representative sample of the Republican electorate; the attendees are activists, who in either party will always be farther to the edges ideologically.
-But the concerns and preferences of the activist class always drives party politics, especially so long before anyone has a chance to cast a presidential primary vote.
+That’s not because it presents a representative sample of the Republican electorate; the attendees are activists, who in either party will always be further to the edges ideologically.
+But the concerns and preferences of the activist class always drive party politics, especially so long before anyone has a chance to cast a presidential primary vote.

-So most of those contemplating a 2024 run will be at CPAC: Sen. Josh Hawley (R-Mo.), Sen. Ted Cruz (R-Tex.), Sen. Tom Cotton (R-Ark.), Sen. Rick Scott and Gov. Ron DeSantis of Florida, South Dakota governor Kristi Noem, and former secretary of state Mike Pompeo all have speaking slots, alongside a who’s who of former Trump administration B-listers, Fox News personalities, and far-right House members.
+So most of those contemplating a 2024 run will be at CPAC: Sen. Josh Hawley (R-Mo.), Sen. Ted Cruz (R-Tex.), Sen. Tom Cotton (R-Ark.), Sen. Rick Scott and Gov. Ron DeSantis of Florida South Dakota governor Kristi L. Noem, and former secretary of state Mike Pompeo all have speaking slots, alongside a who’s who of former Trump administration B-listers, Fox News personalities and far-right House members.

-For any Republican running for president, navigating the party’s waters will hardly be so simple as whether or not you’re “pro-Trump.”
+For any Republican running for president, navigating the party’s waters will hardly be so simple as whether you’re “pro-Trump.”
 There’s Trump the individual, to whom one might be more or less vocally loyal.
 Then there’s the Trump legacy as a series of policies and initiatives one might champion, including opposition to immigration and support for protectionism on trade.
 Finally, there’s Trumpism as a political style, which many of those 2024 contenders will try to embrace.

 What stands out about those who are speaking at CPAC is that they are all distinguished by their full-spectrum Trumpism: loyalty to the man, support for his administration’s policies, and an enthusiastic embrace of his venomous partisanship and “owning the libs” as the highest goal one can serve.

-Equally notable is that the ambitious Republicans who lean away from one or another element of Trumpism have decided not to come to CPAC this year.
-They include Sen. Marco Rubio (R-Fl.), former South Carolina governor and U.N. ambassador Nikki Haley, and Sen. Ben Sasse (R-Neb.).
-Former vice president Mike Pence declined to attend as well, perhaps since the last time he was in close proximity to a crowd of Trump supporters they literally wanted to murder him.
+Equally notable is that the ambitious Republicans who lean away from one or another element of Trumpism have decided not to attend CPAC this year.
+They include former South Carolina governor and U.N. ambassador Nikki Haley and Sen. Ben Sasse (R-Neb.).
+Former vice president Mike Pence declined to attend as well, perhaps because the last time he was in close proximity to a crowd of Trump supporters they literally wanted to murder him.

-The challenge all those possible candidates will face is whether they can capture the imagination of an electorate that for so long was drunk on Trump’s train-wreck charisma and omnidirectional belligerence.
+The challenge that all those possible candidates will face is whether they can capture the imagination of an electorate that for so long was drunk on Trump’s train-wreck charisma and omnidirectional belligerence.
 The truth is that while in February 2021 we might predict that only someone who apes Trump’s style could win the GOP nomination, it’s far too early to know for certain.

-It’s always possible, for instance, that we could see a version of what happened to Democrats in 2020, when for years more progressive candidates captured the bulk of the attention, but in the end the party’s voters decided to go with the one they deemed least offensive to the general electorate.
+It’s always possible, for instance, that we could see a version of what happened to Democrats in 2020, when, after years of more progressive candidates capturing the bulk of the attention, in the end the party’s voters decided to go with the one they deemed least offensive to the general electorate.

 That seems like an unlikely path for Republicans, though anything’s possible.
 But for now, as CPAC shows, Trump still has the party in his grip.